JoelPendleton/QDot-Detector/README.md

 ## Train

 1. If you want to train your own dataset, please note:

     ```(1) Select the detector and dataset you want to use, and mark them as #DETECTOR and #DATASET (such as #DETECTOR=retinanet and #DATASET=DOTA)
     (2) Modify parameters (such as CLASS_NUM, DATASET_NAME, VERSION, etc.) in $PATH_ROOT/libs/configs/#DATASET/#DETECTOR/cfgs_xxx.py
     (3) Copy $PATH_ROOT/libs/configs/#DATASET/#DETECTOR/cfgs_xxx.py to $PATH_ROOT/libs/configs/cfgs.py
     (4) Add category information in $PATH_ROOT/libs/label_name_dict/label_dict.py
     (5) Add data_name to $PATH_ROOT/dataloader/dataset/read_tfrecord.py```

   For the QDOT dataset we use #DATASET as QDOT.
-2. To use the QDOT dataset navigate to $PATH_ROOT/dataloader/dataset/QDOT and call the following
+2. To use the QDOT dataset navigate to $PATH_ROOT/dataloader/dataset/QDOT and execute the following

-    ```sudo aws s3 sync s3://data-deep-learning-qmt/QDOT/ ./``` this must be performed outside of the container since the docker instance does not have
+    ```sudo aws s3 sync s3://data-deep-learning-qmt/QDOT/ ./```

-    the AWS CLI installed.
+    This must be performed outside of the container since the docker instance does not have the AWS CLI installed.

 2. Make tfrecord

     This step needs to be performed in the docker container.

     If image is very large (such as DOTA dataset), the image needs to be cropped.
 Take DOTA dataset as a example:

     ```
     cd $PATH_ROOT/dataloader/dataset/DOTA
     python data_crop.py
     ```

     If image does not need to be cropped, just convert the annotation file into xml format, refer to [example.xml](./example.xml).

     ```
     cd $PATH_ROOT/dataloader/dataset/
     python convert_data_to_tfrecord.py --root_dir='/PATH/TO/DOTA/'